Flavin adenine dinucleotide disodium (FAD disodium) CAS 84366-81-4

 4. Potential Research Applications

-- Metabolic pathway studies
+- Metabolic pathway analysis

-- Enzyme kinetics and mechanism investigations
+- Enzyme kinetics and mechanism exploration

-- Mitochondrial function research
+- Mitochondrial activity modeling

-- Oxidative stress and antioxidant studies
+- Oxidative stress and redox balance studies

 5. Current Research Focus

-- Development of FAD-based biosensors
+- Development of FAD-based biosensors and imaging tools

 6. Formulation Challenges and Innovations

-Researchers are actively working on:
+Researchers are actively developing:

-- Developing FAD-based fluorescent probes for cellular imaging
+- FAD-based fluorescent markers for live-cell imaging

-7. Regulatory Considerations
+7. Usage Considerations

 8. Future Research Directions